emma-33/holbertonschool-low_level_programming/variables_if_else_while/README.md

 Script 3 : prints the alphabet in lowercase and in uppercase followed by a new line Script 4 : prints the alphabet without e and q
-Script 5 : prints all single digit numbers of base 10 starting from 0, followed by a new line
+Script 5 : prints all single digit numbers of base 10 starting from 0, followed by a new line Script 6 : like 5 but with putchar
+Script 7 : prints the lowercase alphabet in reverse, followed by a new line